micmejia/bible-dump/AMPC/Song of Solomon/Song 5.md

-His voice _and_ speech are exceedingly sweet; yes, he is altogether lovely [the whole of him delights and is precious]. [^b]This is my beloved, and this is my friend, O daughters of Jerusalem!
+His voice _and_ speech are exceedingly sweet; yes, he is altogether lovely [the whole of him delights and is precious].
+This is my beloved, and this is my friend, O daughters of Jerusalem!